kasperg3/piProject/README.md

         static domain_name_servers=192.168.0.1 8.8.8.8 fd51:42f8:caae:d92e::1
 ```
 ## (IF USING UBUNTU Server)
 Connect to the pi wired.
-This requires an ip from the Pi, this can be found with the command nmap:
+This requires an ip from the Pi, this can be found with the program nmap:
 ```
+  nmap -sP 192.168.0.0/24
 ```

 now connect with ssh, as in step 2.
 Now setup the first time login.
 Now you have control over the pi, but no internet connection.
 To setup a internet through wired follow this: